-The appearance of a temperature jump at the boundary leads to another qualitative difference with Galilean-invariant systems: in a linear conductance measurement the electric field is no longer expelled from the flow even in pristine systems.
-The reason is that in a general situation force expulsion does not require vanishing of the electric field, only that the force due to the electric field must be compensated by the force caused by the temperature gradient.
+The appearance of a temperature jump at the boundary leads to another qualitative difference with Galilean-invariant systems: in a linear conductance measurement, the electric field is no longer expelled from the flow, even in pristine systems.
+The reason is that in a general situation, force expulsion does not require vanishing of the electric field, only that the force due to the electric field must be compensated by the force caused by the temperature gradient.
 Since the conductance is measured at zero temperature difference, the temperature drop at the system boundary must be compensated by temperature gradients in the bulk.
-Because of the force expulsion this produces electric field in the bulk flow.
+Because of the force expulsion, this produces electric field in the bulk flow.

-The thermoelectric properties of the systems arise from two modes of charge and entropy transport, namely the hydrodynamic flow and transport relative to the liquid.
-The respective contributions to resistance have different dependence on the electron scattering time, one being proportional to it whereas the other being inversely proportional.
-This signifies the breakdown of the Matthiessen's rule in the hydrodynamic regime.
-For the resulting thermoelectric response, we find strong violation of the Wiedemann-Franz law and enhanced Seebeck coefficient when compared to the usual Lorentz number and semiclassical Mott formula of a single particle transport, respectively.
+The thermoelectric properties of the systems arise from two modes of charge and entropy transport, namely, the hydrodynamic flow and transport relative to the liquid.
+The respective contributions to resistance have different dependence on the electron scattering time, one being proportional to it whereas the other is inversely proportional.
+This signifies the breakdown of Matthiessen's rule in the hydrodynamic regime.
+For the resulting thermoelectric response, we find strong violation of the Wiedemann-Franz law and enhanced Seebeck coefficient when compared to the usual Lorenz number and semiclassical Mott formula of single-particle transport, respectively.